LAiSR-SK/.github/profile/README.md

 ## 👋 **Welcome to the Laboratory of AI Security Research (LAiSR) **

 ## 🎤 Who we are?
-Located at Miami University and led by **Dr. Samer Khamaiseh**. **LAiSR** research is passionate about exploring and addressing the evolving challenges within the realm of AI security.
+Located at Miami University and led by **Dr. Samer Khamaiseh**. **LAiSR** research group is passionate about exploring and addressing the evolving challenges within the realm of AI security.
 Our AI Research Laboratory is at the forefront of cutting-edge research to fortify AI models against adversarial attacks, enhance their robustness, and ensure their reliability in real-world scenarios.

-## ❓ Why is **AI securtiy** research paramount?
+## ❓ Why **AI securtiy**?
-- Emerging Threats: As AI systems become more pervasive, so do the risks.
-From adversarial attacks on machine learning models to privacy breaches, understanding and mitigating these threats is crucial.
-Researchers play a pivotal role in uncovering vulnerabilities and devising robust defenses.
+- Emerging Threats: As AI systems become more pervasive, AI systems introduce new vulerabilites such as adversarial attacks and privacy breaches.
+Our Research group plays a pivotal role in uncovering vulnerabilities and devising robust defenses.
 - Safeguarding Critical Systems: AI is increasingly integrated into critical infrastructure, healthcare, finance, and defense.
 Ensuring the security of these systems is non-negotiable.
 Rigorous research helps prevent catastrophic failures and protects lives and livelihoods.
 - Ethical Implications: AI decisions impact individuals and societies.
 Bias, fairness, and transparency are ethical concerns.
 Research informs guidelines and policies that promote responsible AI deployment, minimizing harm and maximizing benefits.